Sgtakeover/Sgtakeover/README.md

 - 👋 Hi, I’m @Sgtakeover
 - 👀 I’m interested in Ai Solutioning with 3D camera & new sensors
-- 🌱 I’m currently learning Robot Arm & weld seam identifiication
+- 🌱 I’m currently learning Robot Arm & weld seam identification
 - 💞️ I’m looking to collaborate on 3rd party robot software
 - 📫 How to reach me +6592763833